2.6.1. Description and Significance

 |Block House Creek||Deer Creek||Grog Branch||Mill Creek||Ortega River||Terrapin Creek|

 |Butcher Pen Creek||Durbin Creek||Hogan Creek||Miller Creek||Peters Creek||Trout River (Middle and Lower)|

 |Cedar River||Fishing Creek||Hopkins Creek||Miramar Creek||Pottsburg Creek||Wills Branch|

 Percent exceedances are far from goals

-One of the goals is to have no more than 10% of the samples for each tributary be more than 400 fecal coliform per 100 milliliters.
-No tributary has reached this goal, and most are not even close (Table 2.2), with 25% exceedance as the lowest value for the most recent 7.5-year average (2009-2016).
-When comparing the three most recent 7.5-year averages (Table 2.2), eighteen of the tributaries show no substantial changes in percent exceedances, and four of the tributaries have increased by more than 10 percentage points (Table 2.2; pink).
-Some progress has been made in Miramar, Deep Bottom, and Terrapin Creeks, which have exceedance percentages that have decreased by at least 10 percentage points (Table 2.2; blue), even though they are still not in compliance.
+As noted above, Florida statute has required that monthly averages must be calculated from at least 10 samples per 30 days.
+However, most impaired tributaries do not undergo fecal coliform testing that frequently.
+Therefore, the criterion stating that no more than 10% of samples may exceed 400 CFU/100 mL (criterion #2 above) is the metric being used by the FDEP to assess improvement.
+The goal is to have no more than 10% of the samples for each tributary be more than 400 fecal coliform per 100 milliliters.
+No tributary has reached this goal, and most are not even close (Table 2.2A), with 23% exceedance as the lowest value, and 95% as the highest value for the most recent 7.5-year period (2010-2017).
+When comparing the three most recent 7.5-year averages (Table 2.2A), 21 of the tributaries show no substantial changes in percent exceedances, and 2 of the tributaries have increased by more than 10 percentage points (Table 2.2A; pink).
+Some progress has been made in Miramar, and Deep Bottom Creeks, which have exceedance percentages that have decreased 10 percentage points (Table 2.2A; blue), but are still far from compliance.

 Magnitude of exceedances are far from goals but have made progress